-In addition, as construction continues, the risk remains that ongoing challenges with the Contractor's performance including additional challenges in its fabrication, assembly, delivery, and installation of the shield building and structural modules, delays in the receipt of the remaining permits necessary for the operation of Vogtle Units No. 3 and No. 4, or other issues could arise and may further impact the project schedule and cost.
-Additional claims by the Contractor or Georgia Power, on behalf of the Co-owners, are also likely to arise throughout construction.
-Any of these claims or disputes may be resolved through formal and informal dispute resolution procedures under the EPC Agreement but also may be resolved through litigation.
+In addition, as construction continues, the risk remains that challenges with the Contractor's performance including additional challenges in its fabrication, assembly, delivery, and installation of the shield building and structural modules could further impact the revised forecasted completion dates and cost and the Contractor must improve its schedule performance in order to mitigate this risk.
+Also, delays in the receipt of the remaining permits necessary for the operation of Vogtle Units No. 3 and No. 4 or other issues could arise and may further impact the project schedule and cost.

+Future claims by the Contractor or Georgia Power, on behalf of the Co-owners, could arise throughout construction.
+These claims may be resolved through formal and informal dispute resolution procedures under the EPC Agreement and, under the enhanced dispute resolution procedures, may be resolved through litigation after the completion of nuclear fuel load for both units.